MARN-5895/Website/lectures/01_unixshell/README.md

 ### Linux and MacOS users
 Both Linux and MacOS are Unix-based operating systems, and the Unix shell is a native application.
-The most common Unix shell application is called *Terminal*
+The most common Unix shell application is called `Terminal`.

 ### Windows users